emalyvatne/emalyvatne.github.io/content/post/2025-05-17-schedule-optimization/index.md

 clean_locations = full_wiki_locations[['Institution', 'Latitude', 'Longitude', 'Location']]
 ```

-Next, we need to create a matrix of distances between each of the 18 schools.
+Next, we need to create a matrix of distances between each of the 17 other schools and Ohio State/Columbus.
 We will leverage the `geopy` package that provides the geodesic distances between two geo-coordinates, or the shortest path between two points on a curved surface.

 Here is the code for those computations: